Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 The x86 instruction `pushad` pushes all of the general-purpose register onto the stack, and the `pushfd` instruction pushes all the `EFLAGS` register onto the stack.

-We need these instructions because we'll need to restore the original register state and jump back to the original execution flow after executing our shellcode:
+We need these instructions because we will need to restore the original register state and jump back to the original execution flow after executing our shellcode:
 ![Writing initial instructions](/assets/images/injection/codecaves/codecaves1.png)